vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/yajuH/sarva-prastutiH/1/1/04_havirnirvApaH/devasya_tvA_savituH.md

 <details><summary>Keith</summary>

 On the instigation of god Savitr,
-I take thee with the arms of the Açvins,
+with the arms of the Açvins,
 with the hands of Pusan.
 </details>